henriksod/Fabrik2DArduino/README.md

 <img src="https://github.com/henriksod/Fabrik2DArduino/blob/master/setup/4DOFSetup.png" width="500">
 </p>

-**DISCLAIMER: What is important, and can be seen in the figures, is that the servos' angles have to be 90 degrees when the link is parallel to the previous link.
-By setting up the servos in this manner, the arm will be pointing straight up when all joint angles are set to zero (in the library).
-This is because the library is limited between -180 to 180 degrees while the servos are in general between 0 to 180 degrees.
-Moreover, the library has it's zero angle along the y-axis so in order for the servos to move below this point, they have to be offset by 90 degrees.
-I will make a video in the future showing exactly what I mean.
-In the meantime, you will have to try to understand what I am saying here.**

 Installation
 ------------
 Clone this repository to your local machine, and place it in your Arduino libraries folder as 'Fabrik2DArduino'.